The Ultimate Guide on how to use Kadence Conversions

 Kadence Conversions isn’t in the WordPress repository as a free plugin.
 You will need to purchase it first from the Kadence website.
 It’s available as a single plugin to buy or as a member of the Kadence Full Bundle.
 I recommend purchasing the Full Bundle as Kadence Conversions works best with the Kadence Theme and Kadence Blocks.

-After you have bought the Plugin, you can install it by going to Plugins, clicking ‘Add new’ and ‘Upload Plugin.
+After buying the Plugin, you can install it by going to Plugins, clicking ‘Add new’ and ‘Upload Plugin.
 You need to upload the downloaded zip file.
 After ‘activating’ it, the installation is completed.
 A new item, ‘Conversions,’ has been added to the left WordPress navigation pane.

 Before using the Plugin, let’s talk about the conversion types.